JCorellaFSL/Nebula-Protocol/TEMPLATE_CONSTELLATION_1.5_BASIC_UI.md

 ---

-**REMEMBER: This phase is about USABILITY, not BEAUTY.
-Phase 3.5 will handle polish.
+**REMEMBER: This constellation is about USABILITY, not BEAUTY.
+Constellation 3.5 will handle polish.
 Focus on making every feature testable and functional.**